-The members of a committee or subcommittee may be, but are not required to be, elected members of a local authority.
-A council or committee may appoint a person who is not a member of the local authority to a committee or subcommittee if, in the opinion of the council or committee, the person has the skills, attributes or knowledge to assist the committee or subcommittee.
+The members of a committee or subcommittee may be, but are not required to be, elected members of a community board.
+A community board or committee may appoint a person who is not a member of the community board to a committee or subcommittee if, in the opinion of the community board or committee, the person has the skills, attributes or knowledge to assist the committee or subcommittee.

-At least one member of a committee must be an elected member of the council.
-In the case of a committee established by a local board or community board at least one member must be a member of that board.
+At least one member of a committee must be an elected member of the community board.
 A staff member of the local authority, in the course of their employment, can be a member of a subcommittee but not a committee.

-7.5 Local authority may replace members if committee not discharged
+7.5 Community Board may replace members if committee not discharged

-If a local authority resolves that a committee, subcommittee or other subordinate decision-making body is not to be discharged under cl.
-30 (7) Schedule7, LGA 2002, the local authority may replace the members of that committee, subcommittee or subordinate decision-making body after the next triennial general election of members.
+If a community board resolves that a committee or subcommittee is not to be discharged under cl.
+30 (7) Schedule7, LGA 2002, the community board may replace the members of that committee or subcommittee after the next triennial general election of members.